 What is SMiShing?

-SMiShing, (also known as SMS phishing) is a scam where a link is send to a user via text message to do any of the following:
+SMiShing, (also known as SMS phishing) is a scam where a link is sent to a user via text message to do any of the following:

 - Steal private information (tax ids, bank information, social security numbers)